alexfernandez/loadtest/README.md

       99%      14 ms
      100%      35997 ms (longest request)

-Results were quite erratic, with some requests taking up to 36 seconds;
+The result was quite erratic, with some requests taking up to 36 seconds;
 this suggests that Node.js is queueing some requests for a long time, and answering them irregularly.
 Now we will try a fixed rate of 1000 rps: